-If applicable, an initial non-refundable down-payment of tuition is required the amount is \$50 per student.
+If applicable, an initial non-refundable down-payment of tuition is required in the amount is \$50 per student.
 This is applied to the Tuition Bill of each family.
 There is no down-payment required for RPCP (Choice) students.
-Payment is done through TADS or School Office
+It is required that tuition payment is done through TADS.

-Trinity Lutheran School is a non-profit ministry not a business.
+Trinity Lutheran School is a non-profit ministry, not a business.
 Financial support comes from Trinity Lutheran Church, from our partnership with the State of Wisconsin in the Racine Parental Choice Program, and from individual donors like you.
 Therefore the tuition charged is much less than the actual cost per pupil.
 Tuition rates are reviewed annually by the Board of Education.
 Members of the congregation support this work of Christian education through their prayers and through their first-fruit offerings to the Lord in each Sunday's offering plate.
 We ask that all Trinity congregation members support the total ministry program of their church and school.